shreyagupta30/shreyagupta30/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on creaing a dashboard for National water model at HydroSense Lab and a side project.
+- 🔭 I’m currently working on a side project.
 - 🌱 I’m currently learning Rust for outreachy internship.
 - 👯 I’m looking to collaborate on any FOSS projects with backend requirements in Python.
 - 🤔 I’m looking for help with good study materials for learning rust.